Integrative Therapeutic Approaches

 Experiential Approaches:

 Human growth and transformation is generally facilitated only to a limited extent through the application of conceptual approaches to insight.
 Intellectual knowledge and rational explanations are not enough by themselves to undo lifelong, entrenched patterns of thinking and feeling.
 Insight must be energized by emotions that wear flesh, bones, muscles and nerves in order to effect deep characterological changes that endure.
 I introduce an enlivening menu of experiential processes so as to inspire emotionally charged shifts in the person's conscious awareness of herself, her relationships, and the larger human condition.
-Experiential approaches to healing help another embody his feelings, thoughts, sensations, and perceptions from the inside out.
+Experiential approaches to healing help another connect and embody his feelings, thoughts, sensations, and perceptions from the inside out.
 Thus, in keeping with my integrative philosophy, I incorporate strands from many experiential schools of psychotherapy to create a tangible environment in which people can fully inhabit themselves through what the poet Rilke called "blood learning".

 My orientation as a relational psychotherapist creates a larger context in which intimate ongoing participation in an authentic therapeutic relationship provides new corrective emotional experiences that counter and disconfirm the client's old beliefs and expectations.
 This is an experiential womb in which time and time again the individual receives attention, empathy, understanding, respect and affirmation of his personhood.
 Little by little, these new relational experiences change the person’s felt sense of herself from the cellular level outward, whittling away old rusty myths such as that of the "unlovable child trapped in a hostile and uncaring world".
 These benevolent blood experiences engender hope and a new marrow- deep experiential understanding of how healthy connections can feel.
 Within the safe therapeutic relationship, a client's old dysfunctional and defensive patterns of reacting and behaving—which are often reenacted with the therapist—are gently confronted, explored, and transformed in the here-and-now.